 Respiratory protective devices

-There are two types of respiratory protection – negative and positive pressure.
+There are various types of respiratory protection used in welding and two of these are negative and positive pressure.

 Negative pressure disposable respirators include the following: